An alliance for the alleviation of suffering in the world

 Suffering is implicated in other, more specialized fields too, although their overt objects of concern are something else.
 For instance:

-medicine, social service, social security, economic development aid, human rights protection, animal welfare, judicial punishment, the practice of torture, disaster relief, certain parts of the biological or psychological or social sciences, etc.
+medicine, social service, social security, insurance, economic development aid, human rights protection, animal welfare, judicial punishment, the practice of torture, disaster relief, certain parts of the biological or psychological or social sciences, etc.

 So there are many areas of activity that deal with suffering in relation to something else, to the State, or God, or health, or welfare, or wealth, or justice, etc. In practice, however, no discipline deals with suffering per se as its primary focus.
 Consequently, suffering in the contemporary world is still essentially out of control, despite a pervasive concern over its existence across the millennia.
 This lack may be explained by the impossibility until now of tackling suffering within an overall framework that is specifically dedicated to study and action about it.